DemocracyClub/aggregator-api/docs/new-development-deployment.md

 pipenv lock -r | sed "s/^-e //" >lambda-layers/DependenciesLayer/requirements.txt
 ```

-Build the Lambda deployment package (NB this will *destroy* the current contents of the `.aws-sam/build/` directory, which probably only contains your previous build):
+Now build the Lambda deployment package.

+NB **this will destroy the current contents of the `.aws-sam/build/` directory**; but it *should* only contain the generated result of your previous build.
+If you've modified any files under that path this command will revert their contents back to what's in your working directory.

 ```
 $ pipenv run sam build --config-env jcm1 --use-container